 Repeat a simple word or mantra, like “happiness.”

 5. Be creative.
 Direct your focus into something constructive.
 Rediscover your strengths.
 If you have a long-lost talent or interest, dive back into it.
-Listening to music, learning to play an instrument, try painting, dancing, singing, writing, keep trying new things to you discover what you enjoy, so many online resources and courses.
+Listening to music, learning to play an instrument, trying painting, dancing, singing, writing, keep trying new things to you discover what you enjoy.
+There are so many online resources and courses.

 6. Read a good book.
 It’s an excellent way to relax.
 There’s even research that shows that reading books on psychology may boost your mood.
-Also learning about narcissistic personality disorder and what you’ve been through helps a lot of people in the recovery process, although that isn’t for everyone.
-Keep up to date with information about the Coronavirus, and we do need to know what’s happening, however, set a time, then do something that makes you laugh, even if that’s just finding funny memes, calling a friend, dancing with your children.
+Also, learning about narcissistic personality disorder and what you’ve been through helps many people in the recovery process, although that isn’t for everyone.
+Understanding the information, we do need to know what’s happened to us, however, set a time, then do something that makes you laugh, even if that’s just finding funny memes, calling a friend, or dancing with your children.

-7. Get a good support system going, reach out to support groups with people who know what you’ve been through and how to help, friends and family if they are available.
-Not only for those who’ve been through trauma at the hands and mind of a narcissistic, but also local online support groups about the virus.
+7. Get a good support system going.
+Reach out to support groups with people who know what you’ve been through and how to help, friends and family if they are available.
+Not only for those who’ve been through trauma at the hands and mind of a narcissistic but also for local online support groups about the virus.

 8. Get organised.
-Slowly and step by step, set a new goal, de-cluttering your home can give you a clearer mind, creating that routine to help you stay on course while in the home, this might take will power, prove to yourself, that you have the willpower.
+Slowly and step by step, set a new goal.
+De-cluttering your home can give you a clearer mind, creating that routine to help you stay on course.
+This might take willpower.
+Prove to yourself that you have the willpower.